-- 1. The consumer cannot be relocated. - 2.
-The dwelling is owned and maintained by the consumer or, - 3.
-The consumer has the property owner's written permission to modify. - 4.
-The property owner must provide a written statement to the Rehabilitation Counselor verifying that there is a lease agreement equal to the length of time required to complete the IPE before modifications begin. - 5.
-OVR will not restore the property to its original state after modifications have been made. - 6.
+- a.
+The consumer cannot be relocated. - b.
+The dwelling is owned and maintained by the consumer or, - c.
+The consumer has the property owner's written permission to modify. - d.
+The property owner must provide a written statement to the Rehabilitation Counselor verifying that there is a lease agreement equal to the length of time required to complete the IPE before modifications begin. - e.
+OVR will not restore the property to its original state after modifications have been made. - f.
 The Rehabilitation Counselor must obtain three (3) bids from licensed contractors prior to authorization of the service.
-The Rehabilitation Counselor must also comply with procedures outlined in Section 21. - 7.
-The Rehabilitation Counselor must investigate comparable benefits, such as Medicaid, to determine other sources of payment. - 8.
-The Rehabilitation Counselor can include structural repairs such as: adding grab bars to allow for independent use of bathroom facilities, widening a doorway to allow for wheelchair accessibility, building a partition, or putting in a ramp. - 9.
+The Rehabilitation Counselor must also comply with procedures outlined in Section 21. - g.
+The Rehabilitation Counselor must investigate comparable benefits, such as Medicaid, to determine other sources of payment. - h.
+The Rehabilitation Counselor can include structural repairs such as: adding grab bars to allow for independent use of bathroom facilities, widening a doorway to allow for wheelchair accessibility, building a partition, or putting in a ramp. - i.
 The Rehabilitation Counselor cannot authorize the purchase of land, building permanent structures or modifying exterior walls.
-Home modification includes: fabricating, modifying, designing, and installing to accommodate the consumer's disability as required to participate in the VR program.
+Home modification includes: fabricating, modifying, designing, and installing to accommodate the consumer's disability as required to participate in the

-- 10. All required building permits must be obtained, as required by the CNMI Ordinance prior to beginning the modifications to assure that the contractor is properly licensed. - 11.
-The Rehabilitation Counselor may submit home modification plans for additional approval according the Signature Authority guidelines. - 12.
-Upon completion of the modification and prior to paying the bill, an inspection must be conducted by the Rehabilitation Counselor and appropriate local authorities to assure that the work is completed properly as authorized. - 13.
+- VR program. - j.
+All required building permits must be obtained, as required by the CNMI Ordinance prior to beginning the modifications to assure that the contractor is properly licensed. - k.
+The Rehabilitation Counselor may submit home modification plans for additional approval according the Signature Authority guidelines. - 1.
+Upon completion of the modification and prior to paying the bill, an inspection must be conducted by the Rehabilitation Counselor and appropriate local authorities to assure that the work is completed properly as authorized. - m.
 The building materials used for the modifications need to be comparable to existing building materials.
-Any upgrades must be justified and pre-approved by the OVR Director. - 14.
+Any upgrades must be justified and pre-approved by the OVR Director. - n.
 There are no liens against the property.

-SECTION 19: RELEASE OF LIABILITY
+SECTION 17: RELEASE OF LIABILITY